viam-labs/viamcodelabs/README.md

-# Snowflake QuickStart Guides
+# Viam Quickstart Guides

 https://github.com/Snowflake-Labs/sfquickstarts/assets/2223194/a9f57881-ccf0-4549-89d6-d2fe2569012a

-## What are Snowflake Quickstarts?
+## What are Viam Quickstarts?
-Snowflake Quickstarts are interactive tutorials and self-serve demos written in markdown syntax.
+Viam Quickstarts are interactive tutorials and self-serve demos written in markdown syntax.
 Quickstarts provide a unique step-by-step reading experience and automatically saves tutorial progress for readers.
 These tutorials are published at [quickstarts.snowflake.com](https://guides.snowflake.com/)

-You can submit your own Quickstarts to be published on Snowflake's website by submitting a pull request to this repo.
+You can submit your own Quickstarts to be published on Viam's website by submitting a pull request to this repo.
 This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own Quickstart!

 ## What's special about the Quickstart format?